 § 21082.1.
-DRAFT ENVIRONMENTAL IMPACT REPORT, ENVIRONMENTAL IMPACT REPORT, OR NEGATIVE DECLARATION; PREPARATION BY PUBLIC AGENCY
+DRAFT ENVIRONMENTAL IMPACT REPORT, ENVIRONMENTAL IMPACT REPORT, OR NEGATIVE DECLARATION: PREPARATION BY PUBLIC AGENCY

-- (a) Any draft environmental impact report, environmental impact report, negative declaration, or mitigated negative declaration prepared pursuant to the requirements of this division shall be prepared directly by, or under contract to, a public agency. - (b) This section is not intended to prohibit, and shall not be construed as prohibiting, any person from submitting information or other comments to the public agency responsible for preparing an environmental impact report, draft environmental impact report, negative declaration, or mitigated negative declaration.
-The information or other comments may be submitted in any format, shall be considered by the public agency, and may be included, in whole or in part, in any report or declaration.
+- (a) Any A draft environmental impact report, environmental impact report, negative declaration, or mitigated negative declaration prepared pursuant to the requirements of this division shall be prepared directly by, or under contract to, a public agency. - (b) This section is not intended to does not prohibit, and shall not be construed as prohibiting, anya person from submitting information or other comments to the public agency responsible for preparing an environmental impact report, draft environmental impact report, negative declaration, or mitigated negative declaration.
+The information or other comments may be submitted in any format, shall be considered by the public agency, and may be included, in whole or in part, in any report or declaration. - (c) The lead agency shall do all of the following: - (1) Independently review and analyze any report or declaration required by this division. - (2) Circulate draft documents that reflect its independent judgment. - (3) As part of the adoption of a negative declaration or a mitigated negative declaration, or certification of an environmental impact report, find that the report or declaration reflects the independent judgment of the lead agency. - (4) Submit a sufficient number of copies-of the draft environmental impact report, proposed negative declaration, or proposed mitigated negative declaration, and a copy of the report or declaration in an, in either a hard-copy or electronic form as required by the guidelines adopted pursuant to Section 21083, Office of Planning and Research, of the draft environmental impact report, proposed negative declaration, or proposed mitigated negative declaration to the State Clearinghouse for review and comment by state agencies, if any of the following apply: - (A) A state agency is any of the following: - (i) The lead agency. - (ii) A responsible agency. - (iii) A trustee agency. - (B) A state agency otherwise has jurisdiction by law with respect to the project.

-- (c) The lead agency shall do all of the following: - (1) Independently review and analyze any report or declaration required by this division. - (2) Circulate draft documents that reflect its independent judgment. - (3) As part of the adoption of a negative declaration or a mitigated negative declaration, or certification of an environmental impact report, find that the report or declaration reflects the independent judgment of the lead agency. - (4) Submit a sufficient number of copies of the draft environmental impact report, proposed negative declaration, or proposed mitigated negative declaration, and a copy of the report or declaration in an electronic form as required by the guidelines adopted pursuant to Section 21083, to the State Clearinghouse for review and comment by state agencies, if any of the following apply: - (A) A state agency is any of the following: - (i) The lead agency. - (ii) A responsible agency. - (iii) A trustee agency. - (B) A state agency otherwise has jurisdiction by law with respect to the project. - (C) The proposed project is of sufficient statewide, regional, or areawide environmental significance as determined pursuant to the guidelines certified and adopted pursuant to Section 21083.
+(c) The proposed project is of sufficient statewide, regional, or areawide environmental significance as determined pursuant to the guidelines certified and adopted pursuant to Section 21083.